tkuhlman/gopwsafe/README.md

 - pwsafe
     - Finish implemenation of all record fields
     - Finish implementation of all header fields.
-- Copy doesn't time out and clear clipboard at this point
+- Add a timeout to clear the clipboard a minute or so after copying a password.
 - The ability copy/move entries from one open db to another.
-- Edit of multiple entries at once for select fields, ie modify the group
 - Prompt on exit if there are unsaved changes.

 ## Eventually
+- Automatic storage of old passwords.
 - Add a file selection tool for opening.
 - The ability to diff two different databases.
   - Full diff
   - diff based on particular fields, name, username, url, password
-- Automatic storage of old passwords.
+- Edit of multiple entries at once for select fields, ie modify the group
 - Look at gomobile would it be possible to write my code in such a way it can be used on Android and ios.
 See the utils talk slides for more details on gomobile.